prayathnaroy/G2_Robotics/README.md

   <h2>  Robotics - G2 </h2>
 </div>

 Welcome to the SURE Trust G2 Robotics Training repository.
-This repository serves as a central hub for all materials and resources related to the training course during the second batch of training Robotics Training course.
+This repository serves as a central hub for all materials and resources related to the training course during the twenty seventh batch of training Robotics Training course.

 ## About SURE Trust